 Other AI devices take companionship one step further by offering personalized conversations.
 Robotic home assistants like Catalia Health’s Mabu, Intuition Robotics’ ElliQ, and CT Asia Robotics’ Dinsow are being trained to participate in meaningful conversations with people, while also sharing in-the-moment health information with family and medical professionals.
 Though live human interaction is always most desirable, robotic devices are often much loved by users and are successfully filling gaps.

 The retirement living industry is growing quickly and technology is evolving in response.
 As innovators leverage AI to enable in-home health monitoring and provide companionship for improved mental wellbeing, seniors will welcome and expect longer periods of independent living and shorter periods of nursing care.
 As with most other industries, retirement living communities are being disrupted and evolving with AI applications.
-If you’re curious about how your business will fare in a world of disruption, use our free assessment tool to evaluate your company’s efforts and better understand how you can future proof your business.

 *The 2019 AI in Practice blog post series is based on Sklar Wilton & Associates 3rd annual AI tracker.
 In partnership with Canadian Viewpoint, 1008 adults in Canada, balanced to Statistics Canada demographics on age, gender, region, and French/English language, completed a 20-minute self-administered questionnaire in August 2019.
 As with all non-probability samples using access panels, margin of error cannot be calculated, and results are subject to both sampling and non-sampling error.
 Learn more from the 2018 AI tracker and the 2017 AI tracker.